in

 Interior design makes a space more organized, safer, beautiful, and effective for its purpose.
 Contrary to popular belief, interior design is not only putting furniture together in a space.
 Interior design is both an art and a science.

-The combination of colors in a space sets its mood.
-The color wheel is used to determine which colors go together best to achieve a certain feeling in a space.
 Determining the appropriate furniture will make the space look more spacious no matter the size.
 It also solves storage problems with small spaces by integrating furniture with multiple purposes.

 The decor of a space put together by a designer personalizes it and makes it comfortable for the owner.
 It gives the space a sense of belonging, comfort, and security.

-At the end of the day, the types of furniture styles that you choose depends on your personal taste.
-The furniture style needs to match your idea of what you want the room to feel like.
-You want your room to feel like a place that you can happily and comfortably spend a lot of time in and the furniture style you choose can enhance that feeling.
+You want your room to feel like a place where you can happily and comfortably spend a lot of time in and thestyle you choose can enhance that feeling.

+What are your favorite types of furniture styles?
+Let our readers know in the comments section.
 For more related designs check out our types of chairs gallery.

 Leave a Reply